teararoa2022/teararoa2022.github.io/teararoa.md

 order: 1
 ---

-In this page, you can find all of the articles about our Te Araroa hike in New Zealand!
+In this page, you can find everything related to our Te Araroa hike in New Zealand!

-In this map, you can see how far we have been up to now:
+Here is how far and where we have been up to now:

 {% leaflet_map {"zoom" : 5,
 "center": [-40.8414835, 173.878885000000001],